why merino wool?

 It's a Gift from Mother Nature

 Merino wool is a natural renewable fiber.
 When you choose merino wool, your child is living in harmony with nature’s cycles.
-Our ZQ Merino comes from pasture-based sheep roaming freely in mountainous New Zealand and Australian meadows.
+Our ZQ Merino and Responsible Wool Standard Merino comes from pasture-based sheep roaming freely in mountainous New Zealand and Australian meadows.

-We choose to source merino wool exclusively from ZQ Merino because their ranchers take pride in the care of the sheep, the ranch land, and way of life.
-Importantly, ZQ Merino meets strict animal welfare, environmental, and economic sustainability standards.
+We source our merino wool from ranchers who take pride in the care of the sheep, the ranch land, and way of life.
+Our collection features merino certified by ZQ Merino, the Global Merino Quality Assurance Program, and the Responsible Wool Standard.
+Importantly, our partners in merino meet strict animal welfare, environmental, and economic sustainability standards.

 So Just where does merino wool come from?

 It comes from ranchers like Philip Rive, manager of the Cecil Peak merino ranch outside of Queenstown, New Zealand.
-Merino wool's field-to-garment story is a labor of love and takes dedicated ranchers, like Philip Rive, to bring the vision to life.
+Merino wool's field-to-garment story is a labor of love and takes dedicated rancher to bring the vision to life.

 Mother Nature endowed merino wool with some pretty amazing qualities.
 Imagine a fabric that helps regulate body temperature, keeping your child warm in the cold and cool in the heat.
 Imagine a fabric that resists odor.
 Imagine a fabric that wicks away moisture.
 Imagine a fabric engineered and perfected by nature.